 - Provides skilled interventions aimed at achieving realistic outcomes within a specified time period.

 - Modifies and updates plan of care to reflect progress toward outcomes.

 - Consistently demonstrates competency with technical nursing skills according to legal scope of practice.

-- Implements teaching appropriate to the patient’s needs.
+- Implements teaching appropriate to the client’s needs.

 - Assesses knowledge level and identifies learning needs.

-- Plans, teaches, supervises, and counsels patient and family regarding physical care, measures to promote improvement/recovery, symptom/complication management, expected disease progression, social/emotional care and community resources.
+- Plans, teaches, supervises, and counsels client and family regarding physical care, measures to promote improvement/recovery, symptom/complication management, expected disease progression, social/emotional care and community resources.